 Possibly the most important skill is helping the customer understand how these procedures affect their business and how they benefit their business.
 Putting SEO into plain English in a direct and concise form is essential.
 Many business owners do not care how their SEO is implemented, they simply want results, but I think it’s important to show how progress is made and how changes are affecting the results.

 A good SEO professional can read any HTML or CSS and build a website from scratch.
-They should be familiar with PHP if they work on WordPress, and should understand the backend of any website, from the web server to the DNS implementation.
+They should be familiar with PHP if they work on WordPress, and should understand the backend of any website, from the server to the DNS implementation.

-Do I need an SEO expert?
+Do you need an SEO expert?